Hundreds of thousands of people using niche dating and hookup apps have had their profiles and data leaked online in an unsecured database.

 - Just in: Look out, online gamers - hackers want your passwords and accounts

-The database was discovered by VPNMentor, and the dating apps included 3somes, CougarD, Gay Daddy Bear, Xpal, BBW Dating, Casualx, SugarD, Herpes Dating, GHunt and more.
+The database was discovered by VPNMentor (opens in new tab), and the dating apps included 3somes, CougarD, Gay Daddy Bear, Xpal, BBW Dating, Casualx, SugarD, Herpes Dating, GHunt and more.
+None of the offerings in the best dating apps round-up by Tom's Guide were included in the database.

 The VPNMentor researchers said: “The apps were built for people with alternative lifestyles and particular tastes, such as ‘Cougars', queer dating, fetishes, and group sex.
 At least one app was dedicated to people with STIs, such as herpes.”